dillondoxey/vault-aws-workshop/docs/vault-6.md

 ---
 name: vault-policies
 # Vault Policies
-* Vault Policies restrict the secrets users and applications have access to.
+* Vault Policies restrict access to the secrets, users, and applications
 * Vault follows the practice of least privilege, *denying* access by default.
 * Vault administrators must explicity grant users and applications access to specific paths with policy statements.
 * In addition to specifying paths, policies also specify a set of capabilities for those paths.